 Sinusoidal obstructive syndrome/veno-occlusive disease of the liver (SOS/VOD) is defined clinically by right upper quadrant pain with hepatomegaly, fluid retention (weight gain and ascites), and hyperbilirubinemia.
 Pathologically, the disease is the result of damage to the hepatic sinusoids, resulting in biliary obstruction.
 This syndrome has been estimated to occur in 15% to 40% of myeloablative transplantations in children, and risk factors include the use of busulfan (especially before therapeutic pharmacokinetic monitoring), total-body irradiation, serious infection, graft-versus-host disease (GVHD), and pre-existing liver dysfunction due to hepatitis or iron overload.[7,8] Life-threatening SOS/VOD generally occurs early after transplantation and is characterized by multiorgan system failure.
 Milder, reversible forms can occur with full recovery expected.

 Approaches to both prevention and treatment with agents such as heparin, protein C, and antithrombin III have been studied with mixed results, but recent studies have suggested prophylactic ursodiol may have an effect on SOS/VOD.
+One small, retrospective, single-center study showed a benefit from corticosteroid therapy; this requires further validation.
 Another agent with demonstrated activity is defibrotide, a mixture of oligonucleotides with antithrombotic and fibrinolytic effects on microvascular endothelium.
-Defibrotide has been shown to decrease mortality in the treatment of severe VOD [11,12] and seems to show efficacy in decreasing VOD incidence when used prophylactically.[Level of evidence: 1iiA] Defibrotide is not FDA approved but is routinely used by U.S. centers through a pre-approval protocol.
+Defibrotide has been shown to decrease mortality in the treatment of severe VOD [12,13,14] and seems to show efficacy in decreasing VOD incidence when used prophylactically.[Level of evidence: 1iiA] Defibrotide is not FDA approved but is routinely used by U.S. centers through a pre-approval protocol.

 Idiopathic pneumonia syndrome